Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The loop iterates through the object's properties and adds them as key-value pairs to the Map.
 - The spread syntax with Object.entries(person) creates an array of key-value pairs, which is then used to construct the Map.

+### Time Complexity

+#### Using a Loop:
+- Time Complexity: O(n)
+- Analysis:
+    - Iterating over the properties of the person object with a for...in loop takes O(n) time, where n is the number of properties in the object.
+    - For each property, the personMap.set(key, person[key]) operation takes O(1) time.
+However, this step is performed n times, resulting in an overall complexity of O(n).

+#### Using the Spread Syntax:
+- Time Complexity: O(n)
+- Analysis:
+    - Object.entries(person) iterates over the properties of the person object and creates an array of key-value pairs.
+This operation takes O(n) time.
+    - Constructing a new Map with the array of key-value pairs, new Map(Object.entries(person)), also takes O(n) time since it iterates over the array to populate the Map.

 </p>
 </details>